shopware/shopware/src/Docs/Resources/v2/30-theme-guide/40-snippets.md

 [hash]: <>(article:theme_snippets)

 To extend a language in Shopware 6 you can add your own snippets in your theme.
-Your also can add new completely new language to Shopware 6.
+You can also add a completely new language to Shopware 6.

 ## General snippet structure